rennycodes/car-counter/README.md

 Adjust the following parameters in the script as needed:
 - `lineUp` and `lineDown`: Define the lines for counting vehicles in the video.
 - `mask`: Set the mask image for region of interest.

+## Output
+The processed video will be saved as `carcounter.mp4` in the same directory.